dzenanr/dartling/README.md

 ## Dartling Project Structure

-The Dartling project has two folders: data and view.
-The data folder has the gen subfolder where the code is generated from a domain model and regenerated if the model changes.
+The Dartling project has three folders: lib, test and web.
+The lib folder has the gen subfolder where the code is generated from a domain model and regenerated if the model changes.
 A programmer should not change anything in the gen folder.

-The data folder contains JSON representation of a model and its data.
-The model.dart file contains a model from Magic Boxes.
-The data.dart file contains data of the model.
+The domain (your domain name) folder has the model (your model name) folder that contains the json folder with JSON representations of the model and its data.
+The model.dart file in the model folder contains a model from Magic Boxes.
+The data.dart file in the json folder contains data of the model.

 [**More details**] (https://docs.google.com/document/d/1IYs9jqWfKXmflTIGYob7qIE01wwJpWRQkWHQXZLNSvo/edit)